 While technology couldn’t possibly allow for computers to be installed in every person’s home, they could at least build satellite offices close to their employees’ homes.
-After testing the idea with an insurance company in LA, Nilles reported that “[the] productivity of those employees went up 18%, the turnover rate went to zero and facilities costs were much lower.”
+After testing the idea with an insurance company in LA, Nilles reported that “[the] productivity of those employees went up 18%, the turnover rate went to zero, and facilities costs were much lower.”

 Why is working from home becoming increasingly popular?

-Productivity gains are one of the most reported benefits that working from home can provide.
+Productivity gains are one of the most reported benefits of working from home.
 This, of course, benefits both employees and employers, with the former able to enjoy remote benefits and the later improved workforce efficiency.
 This productivity boost isn’t just a result of improved technology, but the actual conditions of working outside of the office and their effect on the working mind.